All Episodes

 You don't get fed until you select somebody.

-You know, so there is some historic precedent.
+So there is some historic precedent.

 Well, listen, look what happened in Alabama.

-Well, and and frankly, I think in part because they beat a conservative congressman who they targeted initially, and I don't think they realized they were creating a vacuum.
+Well, and frankly, I think in part because they beat a conservative congressman who they targeted initially, and I don't think they realized they were creating a vacuum.

 Mo Brooks.

-And Mo Brooks' voters didn't go to the incumbent, they went to Roy Moore.
+And Mo Brooks' voters didn't go to the incumbent.

 Right.

-Well, so I don't think they understand look the but this this is a double dynamic that is really interesting, and Randy Evans wrote me about it last night, and I was fascinated by his point.
+And Randy Evans wrote me about it last night, and I was fascinated by his point.

-I think Catalonia's done.
+I think Catalonia is done.

-They're gonna get out.
+They're going to get out.

 By the way, I'm really happy about that model.

-I'm I'm all for California separating itself.
+I'm all for California separating itself.

-But that pr that that negotiation will be fascinating.
+That negotiation will be fascinating.

 But this is what's happening all over the world.

-People are uncomfortable with the current environment all over the world And you're seeing this kind of breakdown of the system.
+People are uncomfortable with the current environment all over the world, and you're seeing this kind of breakdown of the system.

-Uh, and I think that we're seeing it here.
+And I think that we're seeing it here.

 You had people on the right are really unhappy, people on the left are really unhappy, and people in the establishment of both parties can't deliver.

-Now that that's sort of where we are right now.
+Now, that's sort of where we are right now.

 This election was about the forgotten men and women.